MauricioLopera/LibraryEntityFramework/README.md

 2. SQL Server 2019 or higher.

 Steps:
-1. Clone or Download de repository whith all files.
+1. Clone or Download the repository whith all files.
 2. Decompress the BDProject.zip file an restore de database in SQL Server.
 3. Open the project and modify the webConfig file in the section <connectionStrings> with your SQL Server data autentication, modify only source, user id and password tag.
 4. Run Build and enjoy.